pauldlynch/eqguide/guides/mines-of-gloomingdeep/index.md

 For weapons, you will get your first upgrade during “Basic Training” from Absor.
 After that, you need to find a Chunk of Bronze (random from mobs) and/or a Chunk of Iron (same) to hand in to Absor in return for a better weapon.
 After that, weapon upgrades drop from named mobs – Ruga and Overlord Gnikan.

+While you are killing, you will find some Crude Defiant drops; these have identical stats to the quest reward gear, but will have focus effect and instrument focuses on them.
+If you are a bard or a caster, equipping drops rather than the quest rewards will make a large difference.
+Very rarely you will find Crude Combatant/Adept items for waist, back and other slots that aren't covered by the quest gear.
+The named mobs will also drop the previous set of Gloomingdeep gear (called Gloomsilk, Gloomchain and Gloomsteel), which has much worse stats than the quest rewards that should already have claimed by the time that you can kill the nameds.

 **Money**

 There’s not much you might want to buy – spells, potions, and just possibly Stitched Burlap early on.
 But the answer is easy – open barrels.
 The Forlorn bows that drop sell for more than a platinum, and the staffs that drop from Spiritweavers sell for over 4pp (with high charisma!).
+Another trick that will only work if the zone has been running for a while (and no one else knows the secret): you can buy from Wudjan any Gloomingdeep Silks that players have sold to him, hand them in to Vahlara, and sell the Stitched Burlap back to Wudjab for a profit.

 **Quests/Tasks**